coelho-bit/proffy_back-end/README.md

 ### Creating new class

-- Make a post request to the **/classes** route passing through the body those data
+- Make a post request to the **/classes** route passing through the body the data as shown below
 #### **INPUT**

 ```